Return to Nim's Island

 Return to Nim's Island is a 2013 Australian adventure-fantasy film directed by Brendan Maher and starring Bindi Irwin, Matthew Lillard, Toby Wallace and John Waters.
 It premiered on the Walden Family Theater film series on the Hallmark Channel.

 The story is based on the book Nim at Sea by Wendy Orr.
 It is the sequel to the 2008 film Nim's Island.

 Plot

 Three years after the events of Nim's Island, the island faces a new challenge.
-The operators of the ship Buccaneer have gotten permission to build a pirate resort on the island, and 14-year-old Nim (Bindi Irwin) and her father pursue separate plans to stop them.
-Meanwhile, a city boy named Edmund (Toby Wallace), who has met Nim once before and decided to see her again, has run away from home to the island, inadvertently bringing poachers with him.
-With her father, Jack Rusoe (Matthew Lillard) away on the mainland, Nim must learn to work with Edmund in order to save the island from the poachers.
+The operators of the ship Buccaneer have gotten permission to build a pirate resort on the island, and 14-year-old Nim and her father pursue separate plans to stop them.
+Meanwhile, a city boy named Edmund, who has met Nim once before and decided to see her again, has run away from home to the island, inadvertently bringing poachers with him.
+With her father, Jack Rusoe away on the mainland, Nim must learn to work with Edmund in order to save the island from the poachers.